Bungalow

 Bungalow demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational qualifications in Bungalow Trail show that 21.1% of residents aged 15 and above hold university degrees, compared to the national average of 30.4%.
-Bachelor degrees are the most common at 15.5%, followed by postgraduate qualifications at 3.2% and graduate diplomas at 2.4%.
-Vocational credentials are also prevalent, with 45.0% of residents holding such qualifications; advanced diplomas account for 13.0% and certificates for 32.0%.
+Educational qualifications in Bungalow Trail show that 21.1% of residents aged 15+ have university degrees, compared to the Australian average of 30.4%.
+Bachelor degrees are most common at 15.5%, followed by postgraduate qualifications (3.2%) and graduate diplomas (2.4%).
+Vocational credentials are held by 45.0% of residents aged 15+, with advanced diplomas at 13.0% and certificates at 32.0%.
 Educational participation is high, with 32.1% of residents currently enrolled in formal education.

 This includes 8.7% in primary education, 7.8% in secondary education, and 6.0% pursuing tertiary education.